djlad/gotainer/README.md

   // (in this case the implementation will be HTTP) gotainer.Register[Client](container, NewClient(container))
   // register a driver that will Get its dependencies.
-  // explicitly passing the type to register to is unnecessary since the type will be inferred by default.
+  // explicitly passing the type to register to is unnecessary since
-  // But, I'll add the generic paramater for clarity. gotainer.Register[Driver](container, NewDriver(container)) return container
+  // the type will be inferred by default.
+But, I'll add the generic paramater for clarity.
+  // If I was registering to an interface, then I'd have to specify the interface as a parameter gotainer.Register[Driver](container, NewDriver(container)) return container
 }